Planned Parenthood asks Wisconsin Supreme Court to find 1849 abortion law unconstitutional

 “This petition is really asking whether the Constitution protects access to abortion,” Velasquez said during a video news conference.
 “We're asking the court to basically say laws related to abortion would be subject to the highest level of scrutiny.”

-The overturning of the landmark Roe v.
-Wade decision that legalized abortion nationwide reactivated an 1849 Wisconsin law that conservatives say bans abortion.
-Democratic Attorney General Josh Kaul filed a lawsuit challenging the law, arguing it's too old to enforce and was trumped by a 1985 law that allows abortions up to the point where a fetus could survive outside the womb.
+The Supreme Court has not said whether it will accept the case, or the related appeal of a lower court ruling won by Democratic Attorney General Josh Kaul.
+He challenged the 1849 law as too old to enforce and trumped by a 1985 law that allows abortions up to the point when a fetus could survive outside the womb.

 Dane County Circuit Judge Diane Schlipper ruled last year that the law only prohibits attacking a woman with the intent to kill her unborn child.
 The decision emboldened Planned Parenthood to resume offering abortions in Wisconsin after stopping procedures in response to the U.S. Supreme Court ruling.